lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Slack channels

 We use Slack as our main source of communication between the teams and within the company.
 As such you should always take into account a couple of things:
-1. Slack it's a work tool and you have to behave accordingly, you always have to be polite.
+1. Slack is a work tool and you have to behave accordingly, you always have to be polite.
 2. Feel free to join any public channel that sparks your interest *but* be careful with your messages on team-related channels, especially if you don't belong to that team.
-3. We encourage for everyone to join in the discussions in Slack, don't be shy if you think that you have something interesting to say about any topics.
+3. We encourage everyone to join in the discussions in Slack, don't be shy if you think that you have something interesting to say about any topics.
 4. Try to always post accordingly to the topic of the channel.
 Straying a little from it is not an issue but if you want to joke about something completely unrelated to the channel please post it on the #random channel.
 5. As a rule of thumb most of your Slack communication has to happen on the channels and not on the DMs.
    1. This last one is particularly relevant when talking with someone outside of Lambda, always defer to channels when talking with them.